sjsarsa/semantic_document_finder_front/README.md

-# This is the frontend for the semantic document finder.
+# This is the frontend for Semantic Finlex document finder
  - Backend of the project is not yet public

 ## Development